Azara microphylla

 Azara microphylla, the boxleaf azara, is a species of flowering plant in the willow family Salicaceae, native to Chile and Argentina.
 Growing to 10 m, it is a small, upright, evergreen tree or large shrub.
 It has small, shiny, very dark green leaves and tiny, vanilla-scented flowers in winter.
 It is the hardiest of the azaras, withstanding temperatures down to -15 C, but in cooler temperate regions requires some protection from cold winds.
 It also tolerates full shade.

-The specific epithet microphylla comes from the Greek micro ("small") and phyllos ("leaf").
+The specific epithet microphylla means "small-leaved".
 The leaves are no more than 2.5 cm long.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.